-Our Way Southland will also continue to liaise with a number of regional community projects, including the Invercargill Multi-Agency Collaborative (IMAC), South Alive (South Invercargill Urban Rejuvenation Project), Volunteer South, the Gore Multisector Youth Trials Project, and Kindergartens South.
+Following the withdrawal of the Invercargill City Council from the project (effective 1 July 2013), Our Way Southland continues to liaise with the Council on matters of common interest.
+Our Way Southland will also continue to liaise with a number of regional community projects, including the Southland Building and Heritage Preservation Trust and the restoration of Kohi Kohi's Cottage, Riverton; South Alive (South Invercargill Urban Rejuvenation Project); Volunteer South; the Eastern Southland Social Sector Alliance and the Multisector Youth Trials Project, and Kindergartens South.